weaviate/weaviate-io/developers/wcs/embeddings/index.md

 #### Service and Data Location

-At this time, Weaviate Embeddings makes use of infrastructure located in the United States.
+Weaviate Embeddings makes use of infrastructure located in the United States.
 Note that by using Weaviate Embeddings, you are agreeing to have your data transferred to the United States for processing.

 We may expand the service to other regions in the future.